LunarPixelGames/RhythmicRush/README.md

 1. Download directly from the Google Play Store using the button at the top of this page!
 2.  *(Optional)* Download and install the APK from our Releases tab.
 3. Open the app and tap anywhere on the screen to jump and fly.

----

-*Developed by the RhythmicRush Team.
-We hope you enjoy the challenge!*